 Make an agreement with your partner that you’ll help each other get the questions asked.

-Ask them to be available for follow up questions after the appointment.
+Ask if you can contact them by phone with any follow up questions after the appointment.

 Take notes on the answers.